-- WISD programs will eat meals in areas where a minimum of three feet to six feet of social distancing is possible. - Outdoor areas could be used for students to eat meals at school where a minimum of three feet to six feet of social distancing is possible. - Staff assisting with feeding are required to wear gloves and facial coverings. - Serving and cafeteria staff should use barrier protection including gloves, and surgical masks. - If possible, school-supplied meals should be delivered to classrooms with disposable eating (for those students that can use it) and serving utensils. - Indoor assemblies that bring together students from more than one classroom should be limited; when an assembly does occur, a classroom cohort must maintain a minimum of three feet to six feet physical distance from another classroom cohort. - When leaving a self-contained area, students, teachers and staff will use hand sanitizer, and hand washing as possible.
+- WISD programs will eat meals in areas where a minimum of three feet to six feet of social distancing is possible. - Outdoor areas could be used for students to eat meals at school where a minimum of three feet to six feet of social distancing is possible. - Staff assisting with feeding are required to wear gloves and facial coverings. - Serving and cafeteria staff should use barrier protection including gloves, and surgical masks. - When leaving a self-contained area, students, teachers and staff will use hand sanitizer, and hand washing as possible.
 They will repeat the process upon return to the self-contained area.
 Staff and students will utilize the protocol for student handwashing or hand sanitizing as detailed in the Hygiene section. - Community-based instructional experiences will be evaluated for each student by each program and supervisor for necessity and safety.
 This will include consideration of, at a minimum, the overall health of the student, the student's IEP goals and objectives, the ability of the student to wear a mask and follow other protocols, and the student's vaccination status (if known).
 If leaving a school building, use of PPE (if required due to not being able to maintain a minimum of three feet to six feet physical distancing), hygiene and physical distancing protocols will be enforced. - WISD will require the use of PPE, handwashing and physical distancing with any extracurricular activities. - Programs need to review eating areas and protocols and ensure they align with planned operations both cleaning and movement plans.